laravel/docs/collections.md

 <a name="method-keyby"></a>
 #### `keyBy()` {#collection-method}

-Keys the collection by the given key:
+The `keyBy` method keys the collection by the given key.
+If multiple items have the same key, only the last one will appear in the new collection:

     $collection = collect([
         ['product_id' => 'prod-100', 'name' => 'desk'],